markrebec/zuul/README.md

 Because of the context chain, you can define as simple or complex of a set of roles and permissions as you want.
 If you want to keep one global set of roles and assign them within a context (or no context) you can.
 If you want to create a separate set of roles for each resource in your application, you can do that too.
 It's entirely up to you how to structure your abilities and how you'd like to mix-n-match everything.

 ###Scoping
-With the context chain outlined above Zuul is already extremely flexible.
+With the context chain outlined above zuul is already extremely flexible.
 But in order to add another level of customizability (and to keep unnecessary methods from polluting the ActiveRecord namespace), authorization scopes have been implemented as well.
 Each of the authorizaton objects is scoped to a provided namespace (the default is `:default`), which allows the object to be used in more than one scope.
 You may provide a named scope when defining the model `acts_as_authorization_*` which you may then use to access authorization methods within that scope.
 If a `:default` scope does not yet exist, your named scope will be aliased to `:default`.

 Let's use an example of a web based role playing game.
 Let's say you have a website with multiple components - an HTML5 role playing game you're building, user profiles and discussion forums for users to discuss bugs, strategies, etc. In our example, we'll assume you have your default `User` model and `Role` and `Permission` models that you use outside of the game component to define roles like `:forum_user` to grant access to the forums, or `:banned` to prevent users from even logging into the webiste.
 Your `User` model would probably be defined with something like the following: